How can you ensure data protection and security during collection, storage, and transfer?

 The legal requirements for the processing of personal data can be found in the section ‘GDPR and Privacy’ under Plan & Design There are additional laws and regulations as well.
 The assumption is that you are familiar with these, especially with laws regulating medical and criminal research.

-What you personally consider to be secure might be very different from what your colleagues, the Faculty or the University considers to be secure enough and the norms will vary with the variety of data that is being processed by different researchers and Faculties of the VU.
+What you personally consider to be secure might be very different from what your colleagues, the Faculty or the University considers to be secure enough and the norms will vary with the variety of data that is being processed by different researchers and Faculties of VU Amsterdam.
 Very generally speaking, there are three points of protection to consider:

 - Protection against data loss, for which you need a back up periodically.